yunbinmo/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Note that if a client is deleted, the records belong to this client will be deleted at same time.

 Examples:
 * `list -c` followed by `delete -c 2` deletes the 2nd person in the Mr. Agent.